Kirk Allison, PhD, MS

 Additionally, he completed an MS in Health Services Research, Policy and Administration in 2006 (School of Public Health) focusing on applied research (econometrics), policy and bioethics.

 Having served on the colloquium committee of the Program in Human Rights and Medicine from 1997-1999, Dr. Allison assumed the duties of Associate Director in July of 2000.
 He was a consultant for the Human Rights Library study guide “The Right to Means for Adequate Health” (available in English and French) in 2003.
 Other collaborative projects concern uninsurance (Covering Kids and Families, Robert Wood Johnson Foundation Special Solicitation Grant) and a 2004 policy recommendation review for the Minneapolis Department of Health & Family Support and the Hennepin County Human Services & Public Health Department (Eliminating Health Disparities Initiative, MS 145.928).

 Dr. Allison has presented testimony to state legislative committees on topics such as “Genomics, Ethics and the Public Representation of Science” and “Stem Cell Research Policy: Is Ethics or Science Primary?”
-His publications discuss science and ideology, interdisciplinarity, and the concept of human dignity in relation to disability.
-(He has also published research in applied linguistics and translations of poetry by Georg Trakl.)
-Current projects include a study on physicians' attitudes toward health care financing systems, the impact of the Minnesota mental health parity law, and translation of a commission document concerning euthanasia in the Netherlands.
+He has also provided testimony to the Congressional House Committee on Foreign Relations concerning organ harvesting in China.
+His publications discuss science and ideology, interdisciplinarity, the history of eugenics, participatory science policy, and the concept of human dignity in relation to disability.
+Additionally he has published research in applied linguistics and translations of poetry by Georg Trakl.